1990 FIFA World Cup final

 The 1990 FIFA World Cup final was a football match played between West Germany and Argentina to determine the winner of the 1990 FIFA World Cup.
-The game took place on 8 July 1990 at the Stadio Olimpico in Italy's capital and largest city, Rome, and was won 1–0 by West Germany, with a late penalty kick taken by Andreas Brehme being the game's only goal.
+The game took place on 8 July at the Stadio Olimpico in Italy's capital and largest city, Rome, and was won 1–0 by West Germany, with a late penalty kick taken by Andreas Brehme being the game's only goal.

-The match marked several firsts in World Cup history.
+The match marked several firsts in FIFA World Cup history.
 This was the first rematch of a final and, to date, the only back-to-back rematch, as Argentina defeated West Germany in the previous final.
 Argentina became both the first team to fail to score in a World Cup final and the first defending champion to reach the final and lose.
-West Germany's victory over Argentina marked the first time a UEFA side had defeated a CONMEBOL side in a final, in six attempts (South Americans had won all five previous finals between the two continents).
+West Germany's victory over Argentina marked the first time a UEFA side had defeated a CONMEBOL side in a final in six attempts (South Americans had won all five previous finals between the two continents).

 West Germany became the first team to play in three consecutive finals (they played in the 1982 and 1986 finals), a feat only repeated by Brazil in 1994, 1998, and 2002.
-It was West Germany's last World Cup match; the team played three more games before a unified German team was formed later in 1990, as a result of the reunification of the country after more than 40 years.
+It was West Germany's last World Cup match; the team played three more games before a unified German team was formed later in 1990, as a result of the reunification of the country after more than 40 years on October 3, 1990.